pierrecabriere/next-apollo-hoc/README.md

 }
 ```

-Usually, the variables parameters is not fixed until the login form submission.<br/>
+Usually, the variables parameter is not fixed until the login form submission.<br/>
-So you can set/override the configuration inside the login function call like this :
+So you can set/override the configuration inside the login function call :
 ```jsx
 this.props.login({
   variables: {